-Entries must be received by midnight Monday October 25th.
-Selected stories will be featured during the month of November.
+Entries must be received by midnight Monday, May 30th, cst.
+The winning story will be featured during the month of June.
 Read on for further guidelines.

 Stories are to be 1,500 to 3,000 words.
-Poems are to be 100 to 300 words.
 All genres welcome.
 Please keep it ‘R’ rated or less.
 No discriminatory themes, explicit violence, or explicit sexual content.

 You retain exclusive rights to your work and are free to republish.
 Republished stories are welcome.